-- The average does not include the parcels assessed by local assessors. - The average does not include parcels assessed by county assessors and deputy assessors, unless the number of parcels they assessed exceeded the county's average parcels per assessor. - The parcels considered in the county average equals the number of taxable parcels in the county (excluding manufactured homes) minus the number of parcels assessed by local assessors and the number of parcels assessed by the county assessor or deputy assessor (if they assessed fewer parcels than the county's average). - The average only includes assessors whose job duties are primarily related to appraisal activities. - The average does not account for differences in parcel composition and complexity.
+- The average does not include the parcels assessed by local assessors. - The average does not include parcels assessed by county assessors and deputy assessors, unless the number of parcels they assessed exceeded the county's average parcels per assessor. - The parcels considered in the county average equals the number of parcels in the county (excluding manufactured homes) minus the number of parcels assessed by local assessors and the number of parcels assessed by the county assessor or deputy assessor (if they assessed fewer parcels than the county's average). - The average only includes assessors whose job duties are primarily related to appraisal activities. - The average does not account for differences in parcel composition and complexity.

-In the 2016 report, the data was from a list maintained by the State Board of Assessors and the results were calculated using all taxable parcels and all licensed assessor.
+In the 2016 report, the data was from a list maintained by the State Board of Assessors and the results were calculated using all taxable parcels and all licensed assessors.
 In subsequent years, PTCOs collected the data directly from counties and the results were calculated using adjusted parcel counts and number of assessors.
-The methodology for measuring this item has not changed since the 2017 report.

-State median parcels per assessor: 4,123

-Lowest county average parcels per assessor: 289

-Highest county average parcels per assessor: 7,398
+The 2020 report was updated to show both taxable parcels per assessor and total taxable and exempt parcels per assessor.

+Measure Taxable Parcels Only Taxable + Exempt Parcels State median parcels per assessor 3,938 4,399 Lowest county average parcels per assessor 387 455 Highest county average parcels per assessor 8,920 31,143